arinkharkar/Kharkar-16/CPUDesign.md

 OPCODES:
 HLT
 	Halts the CPU
-LDA
+LDAM [Imm16 Addr]
-	Loads the value on the bus into the A register
+	Loads the value located at [Addr] in memory into the A Register LDAB
-LDB
+	Loads the value on the B register into the A Register LDB
 	Loads the value on the bus into the B register
 LDC